The-Cooper-Union-CS102/Course-Overview/README.md

 6. HTML, CSS, JavaScript (2 weeks)
 7. TBD (2 weeks)

+Again this is my first time running this class, so we may not end up having enough time to cover all of this.
+We may end up spending more time on C, for example, if the class as a whole needs it.

 If you want to delve into these subjects in a deeper way, we offer these courses through the Electrical Engineering department: